Code-Institute-Submissions/flux-time/README.md

 [View the live project here.](https://garybarrettdev.github.io/flux-time/)

- This is a site for a ficticious [SaaS company](https://en.wikipedia.org/wiki/Software_as_a_service) that makes a remote employee scheduling app called Flux Time.
+ This is a site for a fictitious [SaaS company](https://en.wikipedia.org/wiki/Software_as_a_service) that makes a remote employee scheduling app called Flux Time.

-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.
+It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential customers.

 ![Website Overview](./assets/images/website-mockup.png)